pedrovitti/spregen/README.md

   ```bash
 spregen generate 'My board'
   ```
   This will generate the report file in the current dir.
+Open your favorite text editor and be happy :D

 #### Conventions
  - The name of trello lists must contain following strings: [TODO], [DOING], [Q.A.], [DONE].